yannprada/cookie-garden-helper/README.md

   - click this button to fill all the empty tiles of your plot
   - (don't forget to deselect the seed)

+## Sacrifice garden

+When you sacrifice your garden, a few things will happen:

+- your saved plot will be erased
+- the auto-harvest will be toggled OFF
+- the auto-plant will be toggled OFF

+This is to prevent planting locked seeds, as well as allowing you to verify your configuration before restarting automation.

+The rest of your configuration will remain.

 ## Screenshot

 ![Screenshot - UI of the mod cookie-garden-helper](/img/cookie-garden-helper.png?raw=true "UI")